fricciardi/datetime2/docs/interface.rst

    >>> t.western.minute
    37

-The atttribute gives access to what is called an "interface class".
+The attribute gives access to what is called an "interface class".
 The interface class is the one that manages converting a specific representation (e.g. the Gregorian calendar) to the base class.
 The :ref:`all-calendars` chapter lists all available interface classes for calendars.
 The